Jackie Robinson Parkway: 1930s to 1950s

-Later history
+1960s and 1970s

 An extension to Jamaica Bay was proposed in 1963.
 This extension, proposed by Robert Moses, would run 3.4 miles through southern Brooklyn, specifically East New York, New Lots and Starrett City.
 Pennsylvania Avenue was presumed to serve as a service road for the extended parkway.
 Construction cost was estimated at $30 million and scheduled for completion in 1976.
 However, the extension was cancelled in the late 1960s.

 On September 12, 1972, Transportation Administrator Constantine Sidamon-Eristoff announced that the New York City Board of Estimate approved a contract for the design of a $1,472,000 project to improve safety on the dangerous 3,700 ft-long curved section of the roadway between Cypress Hills Street and Forest Park Drive.
 Work was expected to begin in summer 1973.
 The project would realign the roadway where possible to ease S-curves, resurface pavement, install water-filled plastic buffers at accident-prone locations, create spaces along the road for disabled vehicles, and replace 16-inch high barriers in the median of the roadway with three-foot tall concrete barriers.
 Engineers would also look into the feasibility of widening the roadway, though the retaining walls for cemeteries abutting both sides of the S-curve section posed a challenge to doing so.

 The city was also in the process of applying for federal funds for an overall project to modernize the roadway along its entire length, which was expected to cost between $60 million and $75 million.
 Additional safety hazards on the roadway included many small-radius curves, inadequate median separation barriers, and exits and entrances without acceleration or deceleration lanes.
 Simon-Eristoff also said that he wanted the roadway to be incorporated into either the federal highway or state arterial systems, which would require state legislation.
 This legislation was proposed and signed into law by Governor Malcolm Wilson in May 1973.

-On November 4, 1974, work began on a reconstruction of a 4,100 ft section of the highway between Cypress Hills Street and Forest Park Drive, where at least ten people were killed and many more were injured in this section over the previous five years.
+On November 4, 1974, the parkway was closed as work began on reconstruction of a 4,100 ft section of the highway between Cypress Hills Street and Forest Park Drive, where at least ten people were killed and many more were injured in this section over the previous five years.
 The one-year $1.7 million project would install a reinforced center divider, smooth out asphalt, and bank the S-curves of the roadway.
 Water-filled plastic containers would be placed at the dangerous westbound exit to Cypress Hills Street to lessen the impact of crashes, and four parking spots would be completed along the roadway with police telephones for stranded drivers.
 State and city officials estimated it would cost over $70 million to make the entire parkway safe.

 Part of the original parkway contract included the construction of a pair of service stations just west of exit 6 (Metropolitan Avenue) in Forest Park.
 The stone-faced gas stations, which were located along the eastbound and westbound lanes of the parkway, were torn down in the late 1970s.